lgnlgn/dami/README.md

 Scalable algorithms in **da**ta **mi**ning.

+dami is writen in Java.
 Our goal is to make algorithms that can handle hundreds of millions of data with a limited memory PC

 Currently we have :